Lesson video

 We've got a picture here of an elevated building.

-By doing this, by raising the buildings and the infrastructure above projected sea level rise, reduces the damage it may see from flooding so that you can see there that the buildings and homes are being raised on stilts or elevated foundations.
+By doing this, by raising the buildings and the infrastructure above projected sea level rise, reduces the damage it may see from flooding, so that you can see there that the buildings and homes are being raised on stilts or elevated foundations.

-And this is an example in New Orleans after the 2005 Hurricane Katrina, which caused devastating floods in this city.
+And this is an example in New Orleans, after the 2005 Hurricane Katrina, which caused devastating floods in this city.

 This is how they are adapting their buildings and their infrastructure to cope.

-Land use zoning prevents the construction in high-flood-risk areas.
+Land use zoning prevents the construction in high flood risk areas.

-So areas are designated as high-risk, and, therefore, it's not suitable for building in those areas.
+So, areas are designated as high risk, and therefore it's not suitable for building in those areas.

 And second thing, using natural flood management methods like wetlands and mangroves.

-And mangroves absorb wave energy, reducing the impact of storm surges, again, adapting to the impacts of climate change.
+So, adapting to climate change, and mangroves absorb wave energy, reducing the impact of storm surges, again, adapting to the impacts of climate change.

 They also trap sediments brought in by tides and rivers, which builds up the land, another way of adapting to climate change and its impacts.